idiap/facereclib/docs/installation.rst

 With the |project| you will run face recognition experiments using some default facial image databases.
 Though the verification protocols are implemented in the |project|, the images (and the hand-labelled annotations) are **not included**.
 To download the image databases, please refer to the according Web-pages.

 For a start, you might want to try the small, but freely available image database called the `AT&T database`_ (formerly known as the ORL database).
+Other database URL's will be given in the :ref:`databases` section.

 Set-up your |project|
 ---------------------